Insuring and shipping a luxury watch: Complete guide 2026

 ⚙️SimplicityComplexVery complexMaximum

-The declaration of value for carriers works according to three scenarios that all watch sellers should be aware of:
+Declarations of value by carriers operate under three scenarios that every watch seller should be familiar with:

-Under-declared: you intentionally reduce the declared value to avoid attracting the attention of the sorting center.
-This strategy is widely used by professional watch sellers to ensure the physical security of the package.
+Undervaluation: You intentionally lower the declared value to avoid drawing the attention of the sorting center.
+This is a strategy widely used by professional watch sellers to ensure the physical safety of the package.
 However, it leaves you even more underinsured.

-Overvalued declaration: this may be considered an attempt at fraud by the Carrier.
-The consequence: total refusal of compensation, even if the claim is genuine and proven.
+Overvaluation of a claim: This may be considered an attempt at fraud by the Carrier.
+The result: a complete denial of coverage, even if the loss is genuine and proven.

-The optimal solution combining security and coverage: under-declared value to Carrier for logistics security) + separate external ad valorem insurance taken out at actual value (for full financial coverage).
-You benefit from both advantages without conflict.
+The optimal solution combining security and coverage: under-declaration to Carrier for logistical security) + separate ad valorem insurance based on actual value (for comprehensive financial coverage).
+You enjoy the benefits of both without any conflict.

-3. Three solutions for insuring a watch in transit
+3. Two ways to insure a watch while it's in transit

 Option 1: Carrier Insurance Carrier declared value)

-This is the most accessible solution—but also the most limited for valuable watches.
+This is the most affordable option, but also the least versatile for high-end watches.

 • Limit : up to €100,000 per shipment

-• Watches, jewelry, art, high-value electronics: no exclusions on the type of item
+• Watches, jewelry, art, high-value electronics: no exclusions based on the type of item

-• Compatible with all carriers — you retain the freedom to choose
+• Compatible with all carriers —you have the freedom to choose

-• Proportional pricing: 0.60% for the watch sector (Watch Dealer offer)
+• Proportional pricing: 0.60% for the watch industry (Watch Dealer plan)

-• Zero deductible: 100% compensation of the declared value
+• No deductible: 100% coverage of the declared value

 Value of the Watch